krozden/erep/README.md

 # eRepublik Stuff++

 ## General Information
-This is a partly deobfuscated version of eRepublik Stuff++, a browser extension for eRepublik.
+This is a partly deobfuscated version of eRepublik Stuff++, a greasemonkey/tampermonkey browser script for eRepublik.com.
 This script was created by the eRepublik player Zordacz.
 He left the game and added several backdoors into his script.

 We are trying to deobfuscate the code (make it more readable) and also remove all known backdoors and exploits from this script.

 Use at your own risk!

+## Disclaimer
+* This script is not affiliated with eRepublik.com nor eRepublik Labs
+* The usage of scripts on eRepublik.com is forbidden and can lead to the permanent loss of your account
+* This script might still has malicious parts in it which can lead (and are not limited to)
+  * the permanent loss of your accounts
+  * leak of private data and passwords
+  * damages to your PC
+* The maintainers are not liable for any damages caused by this script
+* You use this script at your own risk

-## Currently removed backdoors, exploits and other features
+## Removed backdoors and exploits
 * Day 4,800 deactivation
-* Auto Subscribe
+* Auto Subscribe to Zordaczs newspaper
-* Code Injection / Sideload via u.json (RickRoll)
+* Code Injection / Sideload via u.json (Rick n' Roll)
 * Removed user blacklist and hardstop in case no backlist was found
 * Moved the update check and distribution to a secure site (eRepublik.tools)